addyosmani/AudioMassAI/LEARNINGS.md

 ### 3.4 Context Length Limitations & Chunking Experiment

-**Problem:**
+**Problem Statement:**
-- Both `Xenova/t5-small` and `Xenova/distilbart-cnn-6-6` have **~512 token context windows**
+Both `Xenova/t5-small` and `Xenova/distilbart-cnn-6-6` have **~512 token context windows**, which is insufficient for many real-world transcripts.
+When transcripts exceed this limit, models produce:
-- Real-world transcripts often exceed this limit (test case: 1018 tokens)
-- When transcripts exceed the context window, models produce:
 - Hallucinated sentences
 - Unrelated or random content
 - Loss of coherence and topic awareness

+**Test Case:** Real-world transcript with **1018 tokens** (exceeds context window by ~2x).

 **Chunking + Hierarchical Summarization Experiment:**
 - **Approach:** Split transcript into chunks that fit within 512 token limit, summarize each chunk, then summarize the summaries